amasse-1/amasse-1/README.md

 - 👋 Hi, I’m Anthony
-- 👀 I’m interested in anything involving programming
+- 👀 I’m interested in so many things
-- 🌱 I’m currently learning AWS and SQLite
+- 🌱 I’m currently learning AWS and SQL
 - 🤝 I’m looking to collaborate on interesting projects with interesting people
-- 📫 How to reach me anthony_masse@outlook.com
+- 📫 How to reach me: anthony_masse@outlook.com

 <!---
 amasse-1/amasse-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.